-Disadvantages of Auctions
+Other Disadvantages of Auctions

-Lack of automation.
-Auctions have to be managed.
-If an item is unsold, the seller has to decide what to do with it.
-Leave it in unsold item folder, re-list it, or discard it.
+- Lack of Automation: Auctions have to be managed.
+If an item is unsold, the seller has to decide what to do with it—leave it in unsold item folder, re-list it, or discard it.
 While there are some automation preferences for managing auctions, they are generally a time suck to manage.

 Advantages of Fixed Price Listings

-Best Offer Feature.
-With fixed price listings, sellers can enable the Best Offer Feature so shoppers can submit offers for the seller's consideration.
+- Best Offer Feature: With fixed-price listings, sellers can enable the Best Offer Feature so shoppers can submit offers for the seller's consideration.
 The seller has full control to accept, decline, or counter the offer.
 Best Offer empowers buyers to start a conversation with the seller and negotiate.

-Markdown Manager.
-This feature gives sellers the ability to run sales.
-Sellers can mark down items in a category or with a keyword by a certain percentage.
+- Markdown Manager: This feature gives sellers the ability to run sales.
+Sellers can markdown items in a category or with a keyword by a certain percentage.
 Markdown Manager can accommodate 200 listings at a time.

+- Immediate Payment: Non-Paying bidders are the biggest hassle with auctions.
 Fixed Price and GTC can include the immediate payment feature.
-A buyer can click on the Buy It Now button, but the item will stay available for someone else to purchase until it is paid for.
+A buyer can click on the Buy It Now button, but the item will stay available for someone else to purchase until payment is issued.
 If the item sells on Best Offer, the immediate payment option goes away.